 Aside from delivering automation to different parts of the fiber line and the recovery lines, Siemens provides a centralized 24/7 automation monitoring service for Metsä Group's Äänekoski bioproduct mill.
 Via remote connections, information is gathered from more than 600 automation devices installed in multiple automation networks.
 Applications in Siemens’ open, cloud-based IoT operating system MindSphere perform diagnostics based on analyses of the data.
 This proactive digital service ensures uninterrupted production and can be expanded to include other Metsä Group mills.

 Environmental efficiency: More to come

 Metsä Group is currently carrying out a pre-engineering project to build a new bioproduct mill at its site in Kemi, Finland.
 If implemented in full, the total value of the investment would amount to €1.5 billion and an annual production capacity of approximately 1.5 million tons of softwood and hardwood pulp.

 In addition to pulp, the mill would produce various other bioproducts.
 The main planning premises of the new bioproduct mill include completely fossil-fuel-free operations and 250 percent electrical self-sufficiency.
-The final investment decision related to Kemi bioproduct mill is expected to be made at the earliest in summer 2020.

 With a production output of 1.3 million tons of pulp per year, Metsä Group’s bioproduct mill in Äänekoski, Finland, is the largest wood-processing plant in the northern hemisphere.
 The mill reached full production capacity in August 2018.
 Most of the softwood and birch pulp is exported, mainly to Europe and Asia.
 The new Äänekoski mill is called a bioproduct mill because it generates excess bioenergy, expands the product portfolio with new bioproducts, and uses no fossil fuels.